 The five words that represent the five tactics are:

 The compilation is comprised of five parts, each part describing one tactic.
 I will be writing one blog for each tactic.
-I’ll also share information on how to practice in order to achieve these five desired states.
+I will also share information on how to practice in order to achieve these five desired states.

 Many people have asked me for the translation of the Five Character Tactics which are the five framed posters hanging on the wall of the large studio at our school.
-You’ll likely recognize these posters as we view each one and reflect upon their translations.
+You will likely recognize these posters as we view each one and reflect upon their translations.

 Heart is Calm 心静

 If the heart and mind is not calm, one cannot concentrate.
 When the arm is raised, it does not know which direction to go.
 Therefore, it is necessary to first achieve calmness.

 When a move begins, do not move on your own.
 Instead, listen carefully and follow your opponent.
 Bend and straighten without retreating or over extending while never yielding and never resisting.
 If my opponent has strength, I also have strength and my strength leads.
 If my opponent does not have strength, I am also without strength but my intent still leads.

 Be constantly mindful of your body and the contact point.
 Go with your heart.
 Find rest in the midst of not yielding and not resisting.
 Train this way for up to a half or full year.
 It will then become instinctive.
 All of this should be done with intention, not force.
 Over time, I will control the opponent and no one can control me.

 A stagnant body cannot move freely so we need to be aware of our body.
 You cannot raise an arm in a trance.
 The moment the force of my opponent touches my skin; my intention is already penetrating his bones.
 When lifting up the arms, the internal force threads through the arm.
 If the left is heavy, the left becomes empty and the right moves in.
 When the right is heavy, the right becomes empty and the left moves in.